shipsaas/laravel-priority-queue/README.md

         'queue' => 'default',
         'retry_after' => 90,
     ],
+],
 ```

-### Note
+## Scale/Reliability Consideration

-We highly recommend you to use a different database connection (eg `mysql_secondary`) to avoid the worker processes ramming your
+It is recommended using a different database connection (eg `mysql_secondary`) to avoid the worker processes ramming your
 primary database.

 ## Usage